mbroz2/quarkus-workshop-langchain4j/docs/docs/section-1/step-06.md

 You can use the dev UI to verify the ingestion like we did in the previous step.
 This time, let's test with the chatbot instead:

-==Open your browser and go to `http://localhost:8080`.
+Open your browser and go to `http://localhost:8080`.
-Ask the question to the chatbot and see if it retrieves the relevant segments and builds a cohesive answer:==
+Ask the question to the chatbot and see if it retrieves the relevant segments and builds a cohesive answer:

 ```
 What can you tell me about your cancellation policy?